montoyjh/propjockey/README.md

+Propjockey helps you queue up workflows and dynamically change their priorities for running;
+it's like having a [slipmat](https://en.wikipedia.org/wiki/Slipmat) for scientific computing.

-The Interactive Leaderboard for Property Requests and Notification (ILPRN, "ill-pern") is a way for staff managing scientific computing resources to facilitate a user community voting to prioritize calculation of properties across a database of known entities.
+Propjockey is a tool for staff managing scientific computing resources to facilitate a user community voting to prioritize calculation of properties across a database of known entities.
 For example, across a database of entities corresponding to known